 In case of regular alcohol intake, elevated values of PEth are detected, which can be related to how much alcohol you have consumed.
 The PEth test is therefore recommended for those who are interested in seeing if your current alcohol consumption produces elevated values.

 Based on this value, we can therefore conclude whether your alcohol intake can be considered harmful.
 In case of regular alcohol consumption in large quantities, elevated values may indicate that you are in the risk zone.
 The test acts as a warning bell and signals the need to change alcohol habits.

-This is how it works: The test is carried out by healthcare staff at the reception and takes place through capillary sampling (prick in the finger) where a few drops of blood are analyzed in a laboratory.
+This is how it works: The test is performed at the reception by capillary sampling (prick in the finger) where a small amount of blood is taken and sent for analysis.

-Sample response: You normally have a response within about 14 working days after our lab receives your sample.
+Sample response: You normally have a response within approx. 10 banking days (Mon-Fri) after our lab receives your sample as analysis takes place once a week.
 The test answer is sent digitally to your e-mail.
-Together with your test answer, you may receive recommendations and advice about your values in English.
+Together with your test answer, you may receive recommendations and advice about your values in Swedish.
 The result is private and is not shared with the health record.